 - The second you notice any of the colored bristles fading, switch your toothbrush to a new one.
 This is exactly why those bristles are colored.
 Also, if your toothbrush is starting to look frayed and the bristles are no longer standing straight up, change your toothbrush.

 - Use mouthwash BEFORE brushing your teeth.
 This means that most of the bacteria will have been cleaned out before your toothbrush even touches your teeth.
 Remember to rinse the mouthwash out thoroughly before brushing.

 If you have any questions or need to see a dentist, call Candlewood Dental Care in New Fairfield, CT.
 Dr. Lorraine Burio has been treating and educating patients for over twenty-five years.
 Our office serves the New Fairfield, New Milford, Danbury, and Sherman areas of CT and Pawling, Patterson and Putnam Lake of New York.
-You can call us at 203-746-1200 or make an appointment here.
+You can call us at 203-746-1200.